clouatre-labs/clouatre.ca/src/data/blog/orchestrating-ai-agents-subagent-architecture.md

 Opus handles the high-value planning work where reasoning matters.
 Haiku handles the high-volume execution work where speed matters.
 The savings compound across projects.

+Beyond cost, fresh context enables tasks that fail with single agents.
+A 12-file refactor that exhausts a single model's context window succeeds when each subagent starts clean.

 ### Why Minimalist Instructions Matter

 Smaller models like Haiku excel with focused, explicit prompts.
 Complex multi-step instructions cause drift.
 The recipe went through multiple iterations to find the right balance: enough context to execute correctly, minimal enough to avoid confusion.
 Each phase prompt fits in under 500 tokens.
 The builder receives a structured JSON plan, not prose.
 Constraints beat verbosity.